muhmud/qsh/README.md

 For `Alt-g`, `qsh` will look for a statement delimited on either side by a semi-colon.
 This makes it easier to execute a large SQL statement without needing to highlight it every time.

 Alternatively, using `Alt-G` does the same thing but changes the delimiter to be the string `---`, which must be the only thing on a line.
-You can change this to what you like, this is simply the default as defined in the key mapping.
+You can change this to whatever you like, this is simply the default as defined in the key mapping.

 The following provides an example: